MichiganCOG/RobotSlangBenchmark/README.md

 ## RobotSlang Benchmark README

-Use the following script to setup a virtual environment and cache shortest paths and parrticle measurements.
+Use the following script to setup a virtual environment and cache shortest paths and particle measurements.

 ```
 source install.sh